 10. Valance Inspiration

 Kitchen window valances soften a window frame and add color or pattern to your kitchen decor.
 Valances can vary from a few inches tall to over a foot long.
 They may be straight or scalloped, plain or fancy, and often trimmed with decorative ribbons, tassels, or fringe.

 Since the point of a valance is to add a splash of color or texture to your kitchen, it doesn’t have to be fancy.
 In fact, you can make a simple valance with no sewing involved.

 A kitchen window with a shelf can limit the available window treatment options.
 Traditional blinds, shades, and curtain panels can get stuck behind the shelf.
 One solution is to hang cafe curtains below the shelf and place a valance at the top of the window.
-You could also put a row of plants or colored bottles on the shelf to provide privacy while allowing natural light in.
+You can also put a row of plants or colored bottles on the shelf to provide privacy while allowing natural light in.

 A small kitchen window needs kitchen window ideas that aren’t overpowering.
 If you choose curtains or a valance, you can hang them a few inches higher than usual to make the window look bigger.

 If a small is your only , keep your , , or fabric as sheer and open as possible.
 That way, you will maximize the amount of that filters in.